 Enclosed is information about us, the permitting process, general and site-specific project details, proposed location maps, and an estimated development schedule.
 Additionally, you will find resources with more information about the permitting process, including how to provide public comment on the permit, which can also be found on the Energy & Carbon Management Commission (ECMC) website at ecmc.state.co.us.
-The ECMC was known as the Colorado Oil and Gas Conservation Commission (COGCC) prior to July 2023.

-The public comment period for this project is from April 28, 2025, to May 27, 2025.
-If you would like to discuss the details of this application, the public comment process, or request a meeting to discuss the proposed oil and gas project, please contact us at any time.
+If you would like to discuss the details of this application or request a meeting to discuss the proposed oil and gas project, please contact us at any time.